knieriem/markdown/README.md

 should download and install the package according to your GOPATH settings.

 See doc.go for an example how to use the package.
+There has been an API change recently: Where you previously wrote

+	buf, err := ioutil.ReadAll(os.Stdin)
+	...
+	doc := markdown.Parse(string(buf), markdown.Extensions{Smart: true})
+	doc.WriteHtml(w)

+you would now write:

+	p := markdown.NewParser(&markdown.Extensions{Smart: true})

+	w := bufio.NewWriter(os.Stdout)
+	p.Markdown(os.Stdin, markdown.ToHTML(w))
+	w.Flush()

+One purpose of the change is to have a Parser that can be reused between invocations of the converter.

+---

 To create the command line program *markdown,* run